Freud’s Instinctual Legacy | A Scientific Redemption

 - Feb 26

-Freud’s instinctual legacy shines in 2025 as Affective Neuroscience proves emotions like SEEKING and PANIC/GRIEF drive us before cognition.
-Consciousness is an instinctual bottom-up process, while CBT and DBT's top-down process falter, risking harm.
-Integrative Self-Analysis' (ISA) concept of The Instinctual Consciousness, not the Dominant Ego Personality, is key—validated by Panksepp’s subcortical findings.
+Freud’s instinctual legacy shines in 2025 as Affective Neuroscience proves that the seven emotional drives of SEEKING, RAGE, FEAR, PANIC/GRIEF, LUST, PLAY, and CARE prime us before cognition.
+Consciousness is an instinctual bottom-up process, while CBT and DBT's top-down therapies falter, even risking harm.
+Integrative Self-Analysis' (ISA) concept of The Instinctual Consciousness (IC), not the egoic awareness, is key and validated by Panksepp’s subcortical findings.

 Freud’s Instinctual Legacy: A Scientific Redemption

 Sigmund Freud’s foundational theories on human instincts have undergone a remarkable renaissance, bolstered by contemporary neuroscience and innovative psychological frameworks.
-Unlike the German term Instinkt, which implies static reflexes, Freud’s nuanced concept—hinting at a dynamic force—underscored emotions as precursors to cognition.
+Unlike the German term Instinkt, which implies static reflexes, Freud’s nuanced concept (hinting at a dynamic force) underscored emotions as precursors to egoic cognition.
 This article argues that Affective Neuroscience and Integrative Self-Analysis (ISA) validate Freud’s instinctual framework, while Cognitive Behavioral Therapy (CBT) and its derivative, Dialectical Behavior Therapy (DBT), falter under scrutiny, potentially exacerbating psychological harm (iatrogenic).

 Neuroscience Confirms Freud’s Emotional Core